DunlapCoddingPC/pyUSPTO/PubPlan.md

 This is a comprehensive plan to prepare the USPTO Open Data Portal (ODP) API client for PyPI publication under the name "pyUSPTO".

-## Items for Immediate Action

-None!
-All immediate action items have been completed.

 ## Completed Items